 Beautiful vertical container gardens can be made for dirt cheap with old coffee cans.
 This coffee can herb garden was featured at a garden show.
 Image via Ewa in the Garden

 Painted PCV pipes on a wall in Malaysia make a spectacular hydroponic garden.
 This is a simple, beautiful way to grow food and ornamental vegetables in an urban area where traditional garden methods may not be available.

 We’ve written about using pallets for vertical gardening before, and here’s another really neat pallet idea.
 These were seen by The Eclectic Ark at the Makers Faire in Vancouver.
 The pallets are covered in burlap and filled with dirt, then plants are placed at the top of the pallets and through slits in the burlap.
 The back side of the pallets were decorated to make up a sign.
 Very cool!

 Here’s an awesome idea from Infarrantly Creative showing how to make this little kitchen herb garden.
 It’s super cute and small enough to easily fit on a patio.

-Flower Street Urban Gardens of Phoenix, AZ create gorgeous vertical gardens with wood containers that hang on block walls, ledges, and balconies.
-There are contractors in many areas that can be hired to install similar gardens, and these also serve as a great source of inspiration for DIY’ers.
+Flower Street Urban Gardens of Phoenix, AZ creates gorgeous vertical gardens with wood containers that hang on block walls, ledges, and balconies.
+There are contractors in many areas that can be hired to install similar gardens, and these also serve as a great source of inspiration for DIYers.

 These are just a few of the many vertical garden ideas we’ve found that can be made quickly and inexpensively.
 With a little creativity, you can grow a gorgeous garden just about anywhere, usually with much less maintenance than growing in the ground!